Position Information in Transformers: An Overview: Recurring Concepts in s

 As indicated, the matrix $\matrix{A}$ can then be decomposed into unit-unit interactions as well as unit-position and position-position interactions.
 We write $\sim$ as we omit the scaling factor for the attention matrix for simplicity.

-As adding position embeddings results in a modification of the attention matrix, these two approaches are highly interlinked.
-Still, we make a distinction between these two approaches for two reasons: \begin{enumerate*}[label=\roman{*})] \item While adding position embeddings results, among other effects, in a modified attention matrix, \mam{} \emph{only} modifies the attention matrix. \item \ape{} involves learning embeddings for position information whereas \mam{} is often interpreted as adding or multiplying scalar biases to the attention matrix $\matrix{A}$, see \figref{biases} \end{enumerate*}
+As adding position embeddings (i.e., APE) results in a modification of the attention matrix, APE and MAM are highly interlinked.
+Still, we make a distinction between these two approaches for two reasons: \begin{enumerate*}[label=(\arabic{*})] \item While adding position embeddings results, among other effects, in a modified attention matrix, \mam{} \emph{only} modifies the attention matrix. \item \ape{} involves learning embeddings for position information whereas \mam{} is often interpreted as adding or multiplying scalar biases to the attention matrix $\matrix{A}$, see \figref{biases}. \end{enumerate*}